enkidevs/curriculum/javascript/javascript-core/flow-control/flow-control-discussion-insight.md

 It's up to you to choose what animals your farm has and how many of each you have.

-To achieve this, you should use the following concepts:
+To solve this, try using the following concepts:
 - variable creation (`const name = 'Andrei'`)
 - flow control (`if (name === 'Andrei') { ... }`)
 - functions (`function sayHi() { ... }`)